netguru-training/Nelmara/README.md

 This is a reddit-style application with improved functional.

 ###:star: FEATURES
-* Home page
+1. Home page
-⋅⋅* Visitor can see all published content on the home pages ⋅⋅* Visitor can seach throught the posts
+  * Visitor can see all published content on the home pages
+  * Visitor can seach throught the posts

-* Authorization and authentication
+2. Authorization and authentication
-⋅⋅* User can sign up with email, google or facebook account ⋅⋅* User must be signed it in order to make changes
+  * User can sign up with email, google or facebook account
+  * User must be signed it in order to make changes

-* User can publish content
+3. User can publish content
-⋅⋅* With images
+  * With images
-⋅⋅* With hashtags
+  * With hashtags
-⋅⋅* Posts can be votted
+  * Posts can be votted

-* User can see the content sorted in ways:
+4. User can see the content sorted in ways:
-⋅⋅* Best
+  * Best
-⋅⋅* Newest
+  * Newest
-⋅⋅* Based on subscibed hashtags
+  * Based on subscibed hashtags

-* Comments
+5. Comments
-⋅⋅* User can comment any post
+  * User can comment any post
-⋅⋅* Comments can be voted
+  * Comments can be voted
-⋅⋅* The best comments(most votted) are showing first
+  * The best comments(most votted) are showing first

-* Tags:
+6. Tags:
-⋅⋅* All posts can be filtered by tags
+  * All posts can be filtered by tags
-⋅⋅* Tags can be assigned to post
+  * Tags can be assigned to post
-⋅⋅* User can subscribe to set of tags
+  * User can subscribe to set of tags

-* User Avatars
+7. User Avatars
-⋅⋅* Can be added by user
+  * Can be added by user
-⋅⋅* Can be picked randomly
+  * Can be picked randomly
-⋅⋅* Can be taken from social media profile
+  * Can be taken from social media profile

 ## :dart: See Nelmara on heroku [here](https://nelmara.herokuapp.com/)
 You are encouradged to create and account, but if you want to get a feel of Nelmara first, you may log in with the following email: `test@test.com` password: `adminadmin` and take a look around.